Efferent-Health/Efferent-Health.github.io/ReleaseNotes/eVue5.29/index.md

 None

+## Patch Release 5.29.1

+A patch was released on March 7, 2025, with the following improvements.

+- **Enhanced Warning for Study Upload with Existing IDg**: Updated warning message displayed when attempting to upload a study with an existing PID.

+- **Smaller font size for annotations**: Font size 8 added to the available options in Font Properties in Settings.
 ---

 Thank you for being a valued user of Efferent.
 We hope these updates enhance your experience.
 For any questions or feedback, please contact our support team at support@efferenthealth.com .